frabulous/ProjectArakne/README.md

 The script also has a private variable, *currentSpeed*, which stores the current speed of the agent.
 Additionally, the boolean *isBlocked* is a flag controlled by ArakneAI and it is used to prevent the spider from moving when facing an insurmountable obstacle.

+Gizmos were used to make it easier to control the distances of the slowDownCircle (yellow) and the stopCircle (red).